nickbabcock/EU4.Savegame/README.md

 # EUIVSavegame

+## Contributing

+So you want to help?
+Great!
+Here are a series of steps to get you on your way!
+Let me first say that if you have any troubles, file an issue.

+- Get a github account
+- Fork the repo
+- Add a failing test.
+The purpose of this is to show that what you are adding couldn't have been done before, or was wrong.
+- Add your changes
+- Commit your changes in such a way there is only a single commit difference between the main branch here and yours.
+If you need help, check out [git workflow][]
+- Push changes to your repo
+- Submit a pull request and I'll review it!

+## License

+Pdoxcl2Sharp is licensed under MIT, so feel free to do whatever you want, as long as this license follows the code.

 ## What happens when a new patch is released

 - Add a reprseentative savegame to the test suite